-This public disclosure contains the Corporation's LCR quantitative and qualitative information for the quarter ended March 31, 2021.
-The Corporation's average LCR of 106% in the first quarter of 2021 is a decline from 108% in the fourth quarter of 2020.
-The Corporation's average quarterly LCR may fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.
+This public disclosure contains the Corporation's LCR quantitative and qualitative information for the quarter ended December 31, 2021.
+The Corporation's average LCR in the fourth quarter of 2021 was of 108% compared to 109% in the third quarter of 2021.
+The Corporation's average LCR may fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.